ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/customizing-results-order.markdown

 The default `SortOptions` value is `String`.
 Appropriate values available for all numeric types (`Byte`, `Double`, `Float`, `Int`, `Long` and `Short`).

-{NOTE Specifing the `Sort` in the index definition won't make results from this index be ordered unless you call `OrderBy` on the query itself. /}
+{NOTE Specifying the `Sort` in the index definition won't make results from this index be ordered unless you call `OrderBy` on the query itself. /}

 ### Example